coaller3/invoicing-system/README.md

 - Make sure all required PHP extensions are enabled in your Laragon PHP settings.
 - The default login credentials are seeded via the database seeders.
+- To process and send queued emails, open a terminal, navigate to your project folder, and run: php artisan queue:work.
+This command will process the email jobs in the queue and send the emails.